leikeri/eteenpain/README.md

 install_and_run.bat
 ```

-It installs the database used for user logins and registrations.
+It installs required modules to your environment and the database used for user logins and registrations.
 There are additional columns which may be used for user profile pages.

+Webpage www.eteenpain.com currently runs on linux server and some changes had to be made in order to get it up and running.
+For example, path definitions in helper.py file had to be modified.
+Also, route('/home') didn't work via index route('/').
+It was circumvented by replacing index blueprint with route('/') with the main route('/') with kick_off-function, which renders the home template "koti.html".